Woeber Carriage Works: History

 The stone building in the back.

 The building was built in 1881 for the Davenport Plow Works.
 The property was formerly the location for First Presbyterian Church.
 The Classified Business Directory of August 1881 indicates the company was located at 310-324 W. 3rd Street.
 The 1886 Sanborn Fire Insurance map indicates that the building at 312 W. Third Street housed a machine shop, "setting up" and storage on all three floors of the front section.
 The stone structure attached to the rear of the building, built in 1857, housed polishing and grinding on the first floor and storage on the second floor.
 The rest of the Davenport Plow Works was in the building immediately to the west.

 After the plow works failed, Davenport attorney and real estate investor C.A.
 Ficke bought the building in 1889 and renovated it to lease to tenants.
 Various businesses have occupied the building.
-Peter A. Reimers and James Larkin occupied the building from 1898–1910, with P.A.
+Peter A. Reimers and James Larkin occupied the building from 1898 to 1910, with P.A.
 Reimers, who manufactured cornices, skylights, slate, and metal roofs, occupying it for a further year.
 The Benner Tea Co.
 (1915–1918), Federal System of Bakeries (1920), the Chicago Butchers Market Co.
 (1925), Safe-Way Markets (1930), and Atlas Cigar (1940) all occupied the building.
 A nightclub by the name of the Carriage Haus now occupies the building.